souzatharsis/podcastfy/README.md

 Podcastfy is an open-source Python package that transforms multi-modal content (text, images) into engaging, multi-lingual audio conversations using GenAI.
 Input content includes websites, PDFs, images, YouTube videos, as well as user provided topics.

 Unlike closed-source UI-based tools focused primarily on research synthesis (e.g. NotebookLM ❤️), Podcastfy focuses on open source, programmatic and bespoke generation of engaging, conversational content from a multitude of multi-modal sources, enabling customization and scale.

+## Testimonials 💬

+> "Love that you casually built an open source version of the most popular product Google built in the last decade"

+> "Loving this initiative and the best I have seen so far especially for a 'non-techie' user."

+> "Your library was very straightforward to work with.
+You did Amazing work brother 🙏"

+> "I think it's awesome that you were inspired/recognize how hard it is to beat NotebookLM's quality, but you did an *incredible* job with this!
+It sounds incredible, and it's open-source!
+Thank you for being amazing!"

 [![Star History Chart](https://api.star-history.com/svg?repos=souzatharsis/podcastfy&type=Date&theme=dark)](https://api.star-history.com/svg?repos=souzatharsis/podcastfy&type=Date&theme=dark)